WDI-SEA/react-development-course-materials/06-Applied Practice/05-idea-board-code-along.md

 When we develop React apps, we use some extra tools (auto-reloading, error messaging, dev server, and more) that are unnecessary for a production environment.
 When we're ready to push our app into production, we can use a special script to get a production-ready version of our app.

-Within our "client" folder, we can run a command called `npm run build`.
+Within our `client` folder, we can run a command called `npm run build`.
 This will take all the code we've been running through Webpack and bundle it into a minified build ready for production deployment.
-This will live inside a "build" directory.
+This will live inside a `build` directory.

 After we build the app, we can test it by running `node server.js`.
-If our app looks like what we intended, then we can proceed with deploying it.
+If our app looks as we intended, then we can proceed with deploying it.

 Let's update `package.json` to help Heroku understand our app.
 We'll add a script called `postbuild` that will instruct Heroku to execute the same steps we took to prepare the app manually.